Putt-Putt (series): Games

-Other games

 Customization

 Players can change Putt-Putt's color to original purple, red, orange, yellow, green or blue.
 All colors can be painted on again.
 This also changes the color of the dashboard in Putt-Putt Enters the Race and Putt-Putt Joins the Circus.
-However, in Putt-Putt Joins the Parade and Putt-Putt Enters the Race, each color change costs three coins that can be collected in the game world.
+In Putt-Putt Joins the Parade and Putt-Putt Enters the Race, each color change costs three coins that can be collected in the game world.
 In Putt-Putt: Pep's Birthday Surprise, Putt-Putt's color can only be changed temporarily before reverting to purple after some traveling.
 His color can also be changed in certain levels of Putt-Putt and Pep's Balloon-o-Rama by using Pep to pop certain balloons tied to paint buckets, then catching the bucket containing the desired color as it falls to change Putt-Putt to.